 “I’m bored”, “There’s nothing to do”, “This is boring!”
 All familiar phrases in homes up and down our land.
 Why not take a look at what’s going on in museums, parks and stately homes around your area – many are free or relatively inexpensive.

-For our visitors to the Lake District, we’ve highlighted five activities for you to choose from this October half-term.
+For visitors to our Lake District Hotels, we’ve highlighted five activities for you to choose from this October half-term.
 Continue reading “Creating Happy Memories: 5 Half-Term Lake District Activities for Children”

 How many of us have dreamed of writing and publishing a children’s book?
 Me, for one!